Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Look at your **hard drive** and find your **Unity project folder.**
 - Go to the folder **Assets/AssetBundles.**
+- You should see:
+  - Your new asset bundle file, e.g. tamikot-assetbundle **without** any file type.
+  - A file of the same name, but file type .manifest.
+  - The meta files for both the asset bundle file and the manifest file.
+  - If you have already created an asset bundle of this name before:
+    - You will also see the a file of typ ace.
+    - **Delete** this old .ace file!
-- Find your asset bundle file, e.g. tamikot-assetbundle (NOT the manifest file, and NOT any of the meta files!) and add the ending **.ace** so it can be found by the ARpoise server.
-(On Mac e.g. tamikot-assetbundle**i**.ace)
+- Now add the file ending **.ace** to your new asset bundle file so it can be found by the ARpoise server.
+(On Mac remember you should have added an "i" at the end of the file name in Unity!
+So the file name will be e.g. tamikot-assetbundle**i**.ace.)

 .